jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/index.md

 :::caution

-While Hardware Acceleration is supported on Raspberry Pi Hardware, it is recommended that Jellyfin NOT be used on Raspberry Pi or other SBCs.
-They are too slow to provide a good experience when transcoding is needed.
-Please consider getting a more powerful system.
+While hardware acceleration is supported on Raspberry Pi hardware, it is recommended that Jellyfin NOT be hosted on Raspberry Pis or other SBCs.
+Many hardware acceleration features are not supported and will fallback to software.
+In addation, they are generally too slow to provide a good experience when transcoding is needed.
+Please consider getting a more powerful system to host Jellyfin.

 :::